 Frequently Asked Questions

-What should I do immediately after spraining my ankle before seeing a physiotherapist?
+What should I do immediately after the injury?

 Take the First Step Toward Complete Recovery

 Don’t let ankle pain and instability limit your activities or quality of life.
 Contact Physio Cottage today to schedule your comprehensive ankle assessment and begin your journey toward complete recovery.
-Visit Physio Cottage or call to book your appointment with experienced professionals dedicated to restoring your mobility, confidence, and active lifestyle.
 Your ankles support everything you do—invest in their complete recovery with specialized Ankle Sprain Physiotherapy in Scarborough care that delivers results.